hanpari/sovereign/source/02/050_extraction.md

 "Pirates!"
 Just the word excited Uriah immensely.
 "I am ready, sir, for anything."

-From behind his back, Uriah picked up a plastic pipe with a knife attached to it.
+Uriah picked up a plastic pipe with a knife attached.

 "I made a spear, sir!"